Want to update your wardrobe for all things fishing? Headhunters is your clothing destination. Just shop in Craig!

 Autumn may be my favorite time of year.
-The PMD is my favorite bug which is a summer fly, but the fall, the autumn leaves, also a Freddie Hubbard reference 5 years ago at this time, is my favorite time of year to fish.
-Hell with the PMD and its daily frustrations.
-I want crisp September mornings, the leaves committing totheir annual pigment transfer, and autumnal pace that we so dearly anticipate in downtown Craig.
+Hell with the Trico’s and the daily frustrations.
+I want crisp September mornings, the leaves committing to their annual pigment transfer, and autumnal pace that we so dearly anticipate in downtown Craig.

 Breathe deep.
 And, again.

 To the stats man.
 I will aimlessly wander late in this article I’m sure.
 Getting my head right after jamming myself into the 7 train coming home from Flushing Meadows/NYC.
 There are fewer people here in Cascade as I write this article than on one train.
 Yep.

 Missouri River September Fishing Forecast 2020

 As good as it gets in September.
 Average temperatures come in at 73F for a daily hi with 45F allowing for comfortable evenings.
 5 days of rain say the stats.
 Yes, bring raingear.
 Afternoon thunderstorms are common and the larger ones can bring hail, downpours, wind.
 Raingearis good for keeping that ip off during the morning fishing session.
 First light at 6:15 with last light at 8:32.
 Of course all of the figures will fall with the shortening of daylight.

 Wet wading?
 Most are.
 Water temps are also agreeable at 65F as the peak and falling to 61F as the sun sets.
 Flows at 5K-ish.
 But this year probably below that mark.
 Currently at 4080cfs with water temps hovering about at 65F.
 They will remain the same for the month.
 Rarely do we see large movements in water this time of year.
 They water managers got this in the bag.
 A known amount of water in the reservoirs above us and consistent water levels are common in September.